Two woman sitting on a couch talking

 Pamela Won't Let PV Define Her

-I first met Pamela, 64, when we worked together starting about 30 years ago.
+I first met Pamela, age 64, when we worked together starting about 30 years ago.
 Long after we had both moved on to other jobs, and in her case, another state, we maintained a close friendship.

 So when I was diagnosed with chronic myeloid leukemia (CML) five years ago, Pamela was there offering support.
 About a year ago, the tables turned.
 She was diagnosed with polycythemia vera (PV), a rare blood cancer caused by a genetic mutation.